 Being a care leaver

-The legal definition of a care leaver comes from The Children (Leaving Care) Act 2000 which states a care leaver is someone who has been in the care of the local authority on or after their 16th birthday or was in care immediately before the making of a special guardianship order.
+The Children (Leaving Care) Act 2000 says that a care leaver is a young person who has been looked after by a local authority on or after their 16th birthday, or who was in care just before a special guardianship order was made.

-Your rights and entitlements will depend on how long you were in care.
+Your rights and entitlements depend on how long you were in care.

 We want to support all our care leavers to thrive, be happy, safe, and live a healthy lifestyle.
 We want to support you to aim high and have aspirational goals we can support you to achieve.

-We know becoming an adult can be hard, we know you may not always get it right first time, that is fine, we will keep supporting you to achieve your goals and become the independent adult we know you can be.
+We know becoming an adult can be hard but it's also fun.
+We also know you may not always get it right first time and that is fine.
+We will keep supporting you to achieve your goals and become the independent adult we know you can be.

 What our care leavers say